Heteroflow/Heteroflow/README.md

 ### Task Type #2: Span Task

 A span task allocates memory on a GPU device.
-The following example creates a span task that allocates 256 bytes of an uninitialized storage on a GPU device.
+The code below creates a span task that allocates
+256 bytes of an uninitialized storage on a GPU device.

 ```cpp